-For the year ended December 31, 2022, net cash used in investing activities was \$167 million, primarily as a result of the \$459 million in purchases of securities at amortized cost, which was partially offset by \$133 million in proceeds from the redemption of securities at amortized cost and \$113 million in proceeds from the redemption of securities at FVPOCI.
+For the year ended December 31, 2024, net cash used in investing activities was \$180 million, primarily as a result of the \$388 million in purchases of securities at amortized cost and \$86 million in purchases of securities at FVOCI, which was partially offset by \$299 million in proceeds from the redemption of securities at amortized cost.

-For the year ended December 31, 2021, net cash used in investing activities was \$446 million, primarily as a result of the \$618 million in purchases of securities at amortized cost, which was partially offset by \$123 million in proceeds from the redemption of securities at amortized cost.
+For the year ended December 31, 2023, net cash used in investing activities was \$13 million, primarily as a result of the \$435 million in purchases of securities at amortized cost, which was partially offset by \$298 million in proceeds from the redemption of securities at amortized cost and \$79 million in proceeds from the redemption of securities at FVOCI.

-For the year ended December 31, 2020, net cash used in investing activities was \$320 million, primarily as a result of the \$227 million in purchases of securities at fair value through OCI and \$144 million in purchases of securities at amortized cost.
+For the year ended December 31, 2022, net cash used in investing activities was \$167 million, primarily as a result of the \$459 million in purchases of securities at amortized cost, which was partially offset by \$133 million proceeds from the redemption of securities at amortized cost and \$113 million in proceeds from the redemption of securities at FVOCI.